Specticall/express-prisma-template/README.md

-# Prisma Express Template Guide
+# Express Prisma Template Guide

-Welcome to the prisma-express-template documentation.
-This guide explains how to use the template effectively.
+Welcome to the Express Prisma Template documentation!
+This comprehensive guide is designed to help you navigate and utilize the template effectively, ensuring you can get your project up and running smoothly.

 ## 1. Installation